thomasdarimont/quadropole-welcome-hero/readme.md

-The cross-functional team around Louise, Nina, Jake, Florian, Sebastian, and Thomas consisted of three bilingual students of the [DFHI](https://www.dfhi-isfates.eu/de/ueber-das-dfhi/) (Business Administration French / German), two app developers (Android, Flutter), and a web developer won the special €1000 prize of the supra-regional Quattropole Challenge for the solution this is most generally applicable across all regions.
+The cross-functional team around Louise, Nina, Jake, Florian, Sebastian, and Thomas consisted of three bilingual students of the [DFHI](https://www.dfhi-isfates.eu/de/ueber-das-dfhi/) (Business Administration French / German), two app developers (Android, Flutter), and a web developer won the special €1000 prize of the supra-regional Quattropole Challenge for the solution that is most generally applicable across all regions.

 # Tech